ArminSaed/Pr1/README.md

 # Pr1
 for training
-this section is aded fro the RStudio descktop
+this section is aded fro the RStudio desktop